subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/tech.md

 5. Bootstrap p2p Nodes

 ### Service Providers Nodes
 Service Providers nodes are servers running a release of Subnetter - the Subnet p2p software for service providers.
-Service providers nodes must be online 24x7 and IPV4 or IPV6 Internet-routable so they can receive incoming connections from clients and other nodes over the Internet.
+Service providers nodes must be online 24x7 and IPV4 or IPV6 Internet-routable, so they can receive incoming connections from clients and other nodes over the Internet.

 Service providers do not have access to any content sent or received on the network between users.
 Users are able to verify the authenticity and security of messages sent on the network without having to trust providers nodes.